Startup Costs: Key Expenses to Include in Your Budget

 When working on your business plan, you have to be clear about your unique selling point and follow the approach that highlights the customer before all.
 Your plan should also note how your operational processes will work and your possible business development roadmap.

-Surely, when the time comes to bring the plan to life, you'll have to be able to think on your feet, iterate the plan, and pivot your actions if changes are required.
+Surely, when the time comes to bring the plan to life, you'll have to be able to think on your feet, iterate the plan, and make a startup pivot if changes are required.
 That is, it's very likely that you'll have to amend your business plan when it's necessary to give your startup a chance.

 Approximate expenses: $500 - $1,000 USD if handled in-house.